monde-lointain/simple-tuner/docs/requirements/SOFTWARE_REQUIREMENTS_SPECIFICATION.md

 **MIDI note number:** A numerical representation of musical pitches where middle C (C4) = 60, and each semitone increases the number by 1 (C#4 = 61, D4 = 62, etc.).
 A4 (440 Hz) = 69.

 **Octave:** A musical interval where the higher pitch has exactly double the frequency of the lower pitch.
 Notes separated by one octave have the same name (e.g., A3 at 220 Hz and A4 at 440 Hz).

+**NSDF (Normalized Square Difference Function):** A mathematical function used in the McLeod Pitch Period Method to compute autocorrelation with normalization, producing clear peaks at lag values corresponding to the fundamental period of a periodic signal.

 **Offline operation:** Application functionality that does not require network connectivity, functioning entirely using local device resources.